Niels-Patrick/Scraping_Challenges/Scraping_Challenge_04/README.md

-# Scraping Challenge 03
+# Scraping Challenge 04

-This is a scraping program of the [Quotes to Scrapes](https://quotes.toscrape.com/scroll) website that displays, in the command console, the total number of quotes of the website.
+This is a scraping program of the [Quotes to Scrapes](https://quotes.toscrape.com/js/page/10/) website that displays, in the command console, the first quote of the list.

 ## Package requirements

 Two packages are needed:
 - Selenium
+- Webdriver Manager

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Selenium.